 - Event schedules (weekly threads, community challenges, live events) that create shared temporal rhythms

-- Cross-platform presence -- the community spreads across multiple platforms while maintaining a coherent identity
+- Cross-platform presence -- the community spreads across multiple platforms while maintaining a coherent identity, adapting to different platform norms along the way

 Stage 5: Evolution or Decline